 Program provides: Rental housing vouchers from the HUD VASH voucher program, which provides rental assistance administered by SDHC and supportive services through the VA San Diego Healthcare System.
 To help homeless Veterans find an apartment, SDHC obtained a waiver from HUD that allows for a 20 percent higher rent payment amount for a VASH Voucher, effective February 1, 2016.
 Budget: $2,685,600

 Homeless Veterans Assisted: 100 homeless Veterans who are not eligible for the Federal VASH Vouchers.

 Program provides: Housing for homeless Veterans with supportive services, such as mental health counseling, substance abuse treatment programs, job training skills and health services.
 SDHC will award Federal HUD Sponsor-Based Housing Vouchers to nonprofit or for-profit organizations – chosen through a competitive process – to provide rental assistance to homeless Veterans to help pay for their housing.
 SDHC will also help pay for the supportive services.
 Budget: $3,410,800

-All participants of The 1,000 Homeless Veterans Initiative must be referred by SDHC partner agencies or organizations that provide supportive services to homeless San Diegans.
+All participants of the Housing Our Heroes Initiative must be referred by SDHC partner agencies or organizations that provide supportive services to homeless San Diegans.